takeyamayuki/NonMouse/README.md

 </div>

 <div align="center">
-   Virtual gesture mouse with webcam for easy use with hands on desk
+   a webcam-based virtual gesture mouse that is easy to use with hands on the desk
 </div>

 <p align="center">